undiegomejia/temporal-go/README.md

 ### 4. Start the Workflow

-1. Ensures you have hte input JSON file in the root directory.
+1. Ensures you have the input JSON file in the root directory.
 Example `input.json`:

 ```json
 {